VDBWRAIR/pyWrairLib/README.md

  * Merges a GsMapper project's 454AllContigs.fna and 454AllContigs.qual file into a single .fastq
 * genallrefstatus.sh
  * Legacy shell script that merges together all found 454RefStatus.txt files into a single output stream/file
+* variant_lookup
+ * Script to aid in the lookup of variant information

 Data
 ----